Taranga Jain temple: Digambara Jain temples

 Digambaras settled on this isolated hill with its three rocky peaks in early times.
 It is said that 35,000,000 monastics, including the Ganadharas Varadutta and Sagardutta, attained moksa here.
 The two hillocks named Kotishila and Siddhashila have shrines with idols of the Tirthankaras, Neminath and Mallinath dated Vikram Samvat 1292.
-There are 14 Digambara temples in the foothills and a Digamabar dharamshalas is at the foothills.
+There are fourteen Digambara temples in the foothills and a Digamabar dharamshalas is at the foothills.
 On the highest elevation of the three-peaked hill, there stands a "Tonk", a shrine built by Digambars, it houses a marble statue of the nineteenth Tirthankara, Mallinath.

 The oldest temple in compound dedicated to Sambhavanatha was built in Maru-Gurjara architecture.
 Based on its construction style and ornamentation, according to historian Madhusudan Dhaky, it was built before 1030 CE.

 Buddhist monuments

 The earliest archaeological finds were reported in 1938.
 The Taranga hill bears the name of Taringa or Taranga, probably from a shrine of Taran Mata.

 About 2.5 km north of the hill, the shrines of Taran Mata and Dharan Mata is situated near a natural stream.
-The marble idol of Taran Mata is dated to 8th-9th century based on its style.
+The marble idol of Taran Mata is dated to the 8th–9th century based on its style.
 Few Buddhist images including one of Avalokiteshwara Padmapani were also found in these two shrines.
 The construction of the right side of the stream is probably an altered Buddhist stupa.

 There are also ancient cave shelters.
 Nearby cave, locally known as Jogida ni Gafa, has a relics of four Buddhist statues known as Dhyani Buddhas under the Bodhivriksha.
 The cave was used by Buddhist monks years ago.
-These caves are ascribed to 4th-5th century.
+These caves are ascribed to the 4th–5th century.